Chemical Oscillations and Instabilities

 Published:12th May '94

 Scientists in many fields are now expressing considerable interest in non-linearity and the ideas of oscillations and chaos.
-Chemical reactions provide perfect examples of these phenomena, as oscillating reactions, explosions, ignition, travelling waves, patterns, quasiperiodicity, and chaos are all features of chemical kinetics.^ Now available in paperback, this book introduces non-linear phenomena in chemical kinetics using simple model schemes.
+Chemical reactions provide perfect examples of these phenomena since oscillating reactions, explosions, ignition, travelling waves, patterns, quasiperiodicity, and chaos are all features of chemical kinetics.
+This book introduces non-linear phenomena in chemical kinetics using simple model schemes.
 These models involve chemical feedback, such as chain branching, autocatalysis, and self-heating.
 The emphasis is on physical and pictorial representation, and on identifying those gross features which are essential.
-The experimental conditions under which such behaviour will occur can be predicted using simple mathematical recipes, and these are also included.^ The first part of the book begins with a discussion of long-lived oscillations for autocatalytic or exothermic reactions in closed vessels.
+The experimental conditions under which such behaviour will occur can be predicted using simple mathematical recipes, and these are also included.
+The first part of the book begins with a discussion of long-lived oscillations for autocatalytic or exothermic reactions in closed vessels.
 Stationary states, bistability, and oscillations in continuous flow reactors and diffusion cells are then considered.
-This is followed by chemical wave propagation and by pattern selection and oscillations.
+This is followed by chemical wave propagation and by pattern selection and formation.
+Heterogeneous reactions are discussed, as they can also exhibit bistability and oscillations.
 Complex oscillations, quasiperiodicity, and chemical chaos, either forced or spontaneous, are introduced.
 Part 2 deals with real experimental systems, describing observed experimental behaviour and its interpretation in terms of the underlying chemical mechanisms or simplified models.
-The Belousov-Zhabotinskii reactions is discussed in some detail as the most extensively studied system, and the behaviour of important gas phase reactions is presented.
+The Belousov-Zhabotinskii reaction is discussed in some detail as the most extensively studied system, and the behaviour of important gas phase reactions is presented.

 ISBN: 9780198558644